Hierarchical matching, separately at each hierarchical level

 Note that the details of resolve joins vary somewhat among hmatch functions (see documentation for the relevant function), and that function

-only allows resolve joins.- allow_gaps
+hmatch_compositeonly allows resolve joins.- allow_gaps

 logical indicating whether to allow missing values below the match level, where 'match level' is the highest level with a non-missing value within a given row of